Dreame Matrix10 Ultra

 Common Features

-• Both products have a HEPA filter.
+• Both products include a HEPA filter.

-• Both products have an allergy filter.
+• Both products include an allergy filter.

 • Both products are compatible with Google Assistant.

-• Both products work with Alexa.
+• Both products work with Amazon Alexa.

-• Both products have mapping support.
+• Both products support mapping.

 • Both products support no-go zones.

-• Both products support a remote smartphone.
+• Both products support remote smartphone control.

 • Both products have an obstacle sensor.

-• Both products have problem area cleaning.
+• Both products feature problem area cleaning.

 • Both products are self-emptying.